nickverschueren/training-bootcamp-2018Q3-shop/doc/shopApi.md

 Status Codes:

 * 200: OK
-* 204: No Content (when the resource was not found)
+* 404: Not Found (when the resource was not found)

 ---